Source to Sea Project - Town of Gibsons

 • recommending best management practices of the natural assets identified.

 Information collected on the Charman Creek Lands and Arrowhead Park through the scope of this project will provide staff and Council with the information required to make informed decisions regarding future uses of the forested areas.
-These areas provide stormwater functions through both the soils and the trees, and are included in the Town’s natural asset inventory.
+These areas provide stormwater functions through both the soils and the trees and are included in the Town’s natural asset inventory.

 Data gathered through this project may also be used as inputs for the Aquifer Mapping Study update, and to support implementation of recommendations contained in the Town’s Integrated Stormwater Management Plan.